-Washington, District of Columbia, legalized recreational marijuana cannabis.
+Washington, District of Columbia, legalized recreational marijuana.
 This is big cannabis news and more and more American states, and countries around the world, will be doing the same in coming months and years.
 With a change in law often come other changes.
-Some of those changes may be an increase in marijuana use, more persons will order pot online and there will be ripple effect changes in other policies such as the one Washington Post recently decided to reconsider.
+Some of those changes may be an increase in online marijuana use, more persons will order pot online and there will be ripple effect changes in other policies such as the one Washington Post recently decided to reconsider.
 This new policy may very well change its recruitment process that would no longer require candidates to pee in a cup as part of their screening process.

 Corporate company recruitment processes can sometimes be quite tedious, whether it’s several rounds of interviews with one-on-one persons and panels, long application forms and testing such as psychometric tests.
 The companies also usually have policies that have some connection to laws and regulations to ensure they are within all stated rules and guidelines, for instance some may require that you hand in a police report.
 And some companies like the Washington Post ask job seekers to provide a urine sample to test for illegal substances such as marijuana.
 But now that the District of Columbia has changed its laws regarding marijuana use, there’s no longer a need to perform this urine test.
 And thus the policy makers at one of the most popular newspapers in Washington are reconsidering this pee in a cup policy.